juancsr/quasar-attack-operation/README.md

 `$ go mod download`

-Just in case, run the `tidy` option, just to be sure that remove unused packages:
+Just in case, run the `tidy` option, just to be sure to remove all of unused packages:

 `$ go mod tidy`